 Internet – Our guide, friend, lover and magician.
 Wouldn’t it be strange if you didn’t know what the internet is… you’re on it now.
 How did you get here?
 What happened to you?
 Have you been frozen for a spell just to wake up this century?
 Bet you’re all kinds of surprised!
 I know, mobile phones are amazing.
 Remember, keep your head down and consult various 80’s movies on what to do next (the ideas been covered extensively in that time period).
 I recommend holding a “rad” party and possibly skateboarding where you shouldn’t.

-Computer Games – Digital entertainment spanning different genres (see “Genres”)
+Computer Games – Digital entertainment spanning different genres. (see “Genres”)

-Download – Acquiring documents via the magic of the internet.
+Download – Acquiring documents via the magic of the internet. (see “Internet” just look up a bit, a little further.
+Nice one).

 Computer – Electronic Device used to take over the world.